LipConqueror/golips_art_engine/README.md

 - More metadata output options
 	- show 'none' property or not, show dna or not, etc.
 - Save and load DNA history (coming soon)
-- Numerical property generation (coming soon)
+- Numerical attributes generation (coming soon)

 ## Installation
 Please make sure to install the official environment of the go language. (>= go 1.16)